Are you taking the earth for granted? You might change your mind once you hear about earth sheltered homes

-- Most earth-sheltered home plans fit harmoniously into their surroundings compared to conventional houses, which means there’s efficient land use while still preserving habitat above ground.
+- Most earth homes fit harmoniously into their surroundings compared to conventional houses, which means there’s efficient land use while still preserving habitat above ground.
 And they get to hide in plain sight, too!

-- Earth homes could withstand catastrophic bushfires better than any other structure because it uses concrete materials and has insulation provided by the roof for fire resistance.
+- Earth homes can withstand catastrophic bushfires better than any other structure because they use concrete materials and have insulation provided by the roof for fire resistance.

 - Because of their unique architecture and unorthodox construction, earth homes may be challenging to design compared to regular homes.
 They may also require local building codes and ordinances to be researched or navigated.
 You don’t wanna hit a gas or water line while building your home.

-- The primary catch of earth-sheltered homes is the initial cost of construction, which is about 20 to 30 percent more than building ordinary dwellings.
-They might not be the best option if you’re a bit strapped for cash.
+- The primary catch of an earth house is the initial cost of construction, which is about 20 to 30 percent more than building ordinary dwellings.
+It might not be the best option if you’re a bit strapped for cash.

 - When designed and ventilated poorly, earth homes may need more TLC to avoid moisture and indoor air quality problems.

-- Despite the brightness of expansive glass facades and dome lights, many earth homes have dark areas where the natural lighting couldn’t reach.
+- Despite the brightness of expansive glass facades and dome lights, many earth homes have dark areas where natural lighting can’t reach.
 This is where a compact and dependable flashlight will come in handy.

 - Earth home collapses are rare, but they’re still at significant risk when there’s a fault in the overall structure.

-- For survivalists, limited escape routes of earth homes may be a deal-breaker in an emergency.
+- For survivalists, an earth home’s limited escape routes may be a deal-breaker in an emergency.

 We’re gonna spit facts: earth homes don’t come cheap.
-There are quite a few factors to consider in home constructions, and these are:
+There are quite a few factors to consider in home construction, and these are: